 Our headquarters is located 70 miles North and West of Houston, 125 miles East of Austin, and 25 miles South of Bryan/College Station.

 Beekeeping 'how to' questions - along with inquiries for bee removals and general bee interest inquiries was keeping our office from finishing its other duties on a daily basis.
 Additionally, much of our job is keeping us away from the desk during business hours; we have 2 locations in Texas and one is currently a retail location.
 We offer BeeHelp for customers needing fast attention to beekeeping 'how to' questions and a direct email to our staff for questions on ordering, products, and inforamtion on starting beekeeping.
-For questions that cannot be answered by email or if there is an emergency concerning a shipment feel free to contact our 24/7 Answering Service: 512-535-2219.
-The staff will forward your message to us promptly for a return call.
+For questions that cannot be answered by email or if there is an emergency concerning a shipment feel free to contact our store (512-535-2219), and if they are unalbe to answer you will reach our 24/7 Answering Service: The answering service staff will forward your message to us promptly for a return call.

 BeeWeaver tolerated more stinging to produce bees that did not perish when hives were left untreated for varroa and tracheal mites.
 Between 1996 and 2002 our bees were more defensive on average with the chance of extremes in both directions (super gentle to intolerable).
 Since 2001 we have been able to refocus on all the traits that we want our bees to have including good attitudes.
 Each year there has been significant improvement.
 Not only in our opinion, but in that of our customers.
-If our queen produces a defensive hive and environmental circumstances and cultural practices are not a factor, then we replace the queen, free of charge.
-By environmental circumstances and cultural practices, we mean things like beekeeping techniques (not using a smoker), hive location irritations such as proximity to a busy road, loud engine noises, sirens or big vibrations and recurrent provocations like skunks, raccoons, bears, rock-throwing hominids or other pesky critters.
+We and many of our customers have BeeWeaver hives at our homes with children, pets, etc present.

 Our mating grounds are in an area where Africanized bees have been for about 20 years.
 We feel the African bee incursion did severely affect our stock's temperament for the first 5-10 years, beginning in 1994.
 In the ensuring years, many of those feral African colonies have been watered down by our bees, existing feral bees and other US beekeeper's stock.
 Inter-breeding with feral Africanized bees does undoubtedly continue but we take measures to minimize their influence.
 BeeWeaver floods its mating yards with large numbers of drones and selects breeders that are proven to be calm, workable colonies as well as highly productive, disease resistant and pest tolerant bees.
 BeeWeaver offers a replacement policy for queens that produce mean bees (stinging without provocation, smoke does not calm them, stinging in high numbers).
 To be replaced, we must receive notification from you within the first four months after the arrival of the BeeWeaver queen, unless you can prove otherwise that the queen is from BeeWeaver.